Here are some resources we find useful. The collection is small but growing! If you have some to suggest, let us know!

 If you work in the developing world, you’ll probably need a highly fluent English speaker to do some serious searching and re-writing.
 If you’d like advice on how to go about that, or help doing it, look into our free consultancies and trainings, or just shoot us an e-mail.

 Teachbuzz!
-Open Equal Free’s very own lesson plan database, designed with the whole world in mind so that you can find lessons that will work in the most difficult places on Earth.
+Open Equal Free’s very own lesson plan database, designed with the whole world in mind so that you can find lessons that will work in difficult places on Earth.

 OXFAM Search friendly.
 Resources for people at all levels of educational development: teachers, admin, program coordinators, etc.